SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-07-fda-novavax.md

 This is a really weird timeline.
 Can I get back to the one I used to know?

+## Addendum 2022-Jul-20: CDC's ACIP Approves Novavax

+On 2022-Jul-20, epidemiologist Katelyn Jetelina reports at _Your Local Epidemiologist_ that the CDC's ACIP committee has _finally_ approved Novavax on 2022-Jul-19! <sup id="fn1a">[[1]](#fn1)</sup>

+While thats a good thing, I suppose, one wonders _why they took 42 days to do so?!_
+That's pretty relaxed, even by their standards.

+Everybody was hoping this would lure in a few more vaccine resisters, but&hellip; I think they're pretty dug in with the anti-vax pit they've dug themselves.
+True, Jetelina points to a CDC survey where 16% of the unvaccinated said they'd get Novavax, but a more recent one said 10%.
+Now, figure there are 25% unvaccinated, so 10% of that is&hellip; 2.5% of the US population.
+Epidemiologically, that's meaning-free.

+The cold chain requirements are better, but in the developed nations we've solved that.
+Trying to get developing nations to take Novavax will definitely look like a class distinction that everybody will resent, whether that's true or not.

+Something just isn't right here.

 ---

 ## Notes &amp; References